cardano-scaling/hydra/hydra-chain-observer/README.md

 # Hydra Chain Observer

-A small executable which connects to a chain like the `hydra-node`, but puts any observations as traces onto `stdout`.
+A lightweight executable designed to connect to a blockchain, such as the `hydra-node`, and streams chain observations as traces to `stdout`.

-To run, pass a `--node-socket`, corresponding network id and optionally `--start-chain-from`.
+It supports two modes of operation: **Direct** connection to a node via socket, and connection through **Blockfrost** API.

+## Direct Mode

+To run the observer in Direct Mode, provide the following arguments:
+- `--node-socket`: path to the node socket file.
+- network id: `--testnet-magic` (with magic number) for the testnet or `--mainnet` for the mainnet.
+- (optional) `--start-chain-from`: specify a chain point (SLOT.HEADER_HASH) to start observing from.

 For example:

 ``` shell
 hydra-chain-observer \